 First, it must be determined whether the connection will be permanent or intended for re-use.
 For this example, the bolt will be permanent.

-Next, the tensile shear area of the bolt must be determined.
+Next, the tensile stress area (thread stress area) of the bolt must be determined.
 In most cases, this can be found on a manufacturer’s datasheet, but it can be calculated using a formula.
-For this problem, the shear area is calculated as 15 in^2.
+For this problem, the tensile stress area is 15 in².

-Next, the proof load of the bolt must be determined.
-This example will use 85% of the yield strength of the bolt, which is 33,000 psi.
+Next, the proof strength (proof stress) of the bolt must be determined (typically from the bolt grade/specification).
+For this example, the proof strength is 33,000 psi.

 Finally, the bolt preload can be calculated using the formula above.